ethereum-optimism/optimism-tutorial/cross-dom-comm/README.md

 1. Copy `.env.example` to `.env` and edit it:

    1. Set `MNEMONIC` to point to an account that has ETH on the Kovan test network.
-   1. Set `KOVAN-URL` to point to a URL that accesses the Kovan test network.
+   1. Set `KOVAN_URL` to point to a URL that accesses the Kovan test network.

 1. Install the necessary packages.